 March 20, 2018

-The purpose of this article is to examine the gods of Christianity and Islam in order to shed some light on the beliefs of billions of people.
+The purpose of this article is to examine Christianity and Islam in order to shed some light on the beliefs of billions of people.
 To be fair, this is not going to study the violence that has been committed in the name of religion.
 Instead, it is necessary to discover the fundamentals of both religions by specifically examining the concept of God in Christianity and in Islam.

-There are similarities between Islam and Christianity, such as the belief in one God, the belief in Jesus as the Messiah and His virgin birth, in the prophets, and that a judgment day will occur.
+There are similarities between Islam and Christianity, such as the belief in one God, the belief in Jesus as the Messiah and His virgin birth, in the prophets, and that a Judgment Day will occur.
 There are also many differences that are found by comparison of the Scripture.
 We will see that these differences matter as far as telling us about whom is being worshiped by Christians and by Muslims.